jowharshamshiri/boxmux/layouts/README.md

 Each showcase demonstrates different BoxMux patterns:

-1. **Panel Layouts**: From simple 2-panel to complex multi-nested hierarchies
+1. **MuxBox Layouts**: From simple 2-box to complex multi-nested hierarchies
 2. **Color Themes**: Professional color schemes for different domains
 3. **Script Integration**: Real system commands with proper error handling
-4. **Interactive Navigation**: Choice panels with dynamic content updates
+4. **Interactive Navigation**: Choice boxes with dynamic content updates
 5. **Real-time Monitoring**: Automatic refresh intervals for live data

 Use these showcases as templates for your own professional dashboards!